aaronBurns59/TOA_Project/overview.md

 # Research

-* [gcc for Windows](https://youtu.be/0Z4Xga_7gp0) Video used for installing *C Compiler* for Windows
+* [gcc for Windows](https://youtu.be/0Z4Xga_7gp0): Video used for installing *C Compiler* for Windows

-* [Practical Cryptography](http://practicalcryptography.com/hashes/md5-hash/) Practical Cryptography website used for learning about the broad aspects of MD5 algorithm and used its built in MD5 calculator for verification of hash outputs.
+* [Practical Cryptography](http://practicalcryptography.com/hashes/md5-hash/): Practical Cryptography website used for learning about the broad aspects of MD5 algorithm and used its built in MD5 calculator for verification of hash outputs.

+* [SHA256 Padding](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf): Studied the padding from the SHA256 algorithm as it is the same that is used in the MD5 Algorithm